Woman in critical condition after being pulled from water at Maraetai Beach

 A woman has been pulled from the water at Maraetai Beach in Auckland after getting into difficulty.

-A St John spokesperson told the Herald the woman was taken to hospital in critical condition at 1.16pm on Saturday.
+A St John spokesperson told the Herald the woman was taken to hospital at 1.16pm on Saturday.
 St John sent a rescue helicopter, ambulance and a critical care paramedic to assist at the scene.

+A spokesperson for the Auckland Westpac Rescue Helicopter says the woman, aged in her 40s, was assessed by the paramedics at the scene and the decision was made to take her to Middlemore Hospital by road ambulance.

 A police spokesperson told the Herald they were called to the beach at 11.45am on Saturday with reports of a person in trouble.